Photos from the past

 Below we present several photo stories that illustrate NATO’s early history.

 A minimum of comment accompanies these photo stories.
-We believe that the images stand on their own.
+We believe that the images speak for themselves.

 Lapland: Cold War Border, Home of Santa Claus